squattingmonk/nasher/README.md

 Refer to the [source trees](#source-trees) section to understand how these fields are used by targets.

-#### `[Rules]`
+#### `[*.rules]`

-When you [`unpack`](#unpack) a file, nasher searches the source tree to find where to put it.
+When you [`unpack`](#unpack) a file, nasher searches the source tree to find where to put it each of its source files.
 If the file is not found in the source tree, it uses the rules in this section.

 Rules take the form `"pattern" = "path"`. `pattern` is a glob pattern matching a filename. `path` is a directory path in which to place the file.
-All paths are relative to the package root.
+All paths are relative to the package root (i.e., the directory where your `nasher.cfg` is located).

 A file is compared to the each rule's `pattern`; if it matches, the file is placed into the rule's `path` and the next file is evaluated.
 Files that fail